stelabouras/privacy-manifest/README.md

 Do not use this tool alone to create your privacy manifest file for your app or SDK.
-You must always double-check the occurrences that the tool displays as the tool does not know whether a certain occurrence is included in a comment or on an used piece of code.
+You must always double-check the occurrences that the tool displays as the tool does not know whether a certain occurrence is included in a comment or on an unused piece of code.
 Furthermore, there might also be cases where something has not been included in the parsing process.

 This tool gives you a high-level overview of the different required reason APIs